 “It could be that the wax ring has been leaking over the years, and the floor area around the flange is rotting,” Maykut says.
 “Or it could be a sign of structural damage.
 It’s best to call a professional.
 Let the experts do what they do best.”

 Discolored or darkened painted surfaces, especially in wet areas like the shower, may mean mold.
 Dampness may also point to rotted wood or termite damage.
 By digging behind the drywall and making sure your home is structurally sound, you’ll see what the damage is.
 And you should address it now as opposed to later — with the help of a trusted expert.

 Hire a professional to get accurate measurements.
 It’s like a puzzle, and there’s no fudge factor.
 If the cabinets don’t fit, the countertop may be off and the sink won’t work — it’s the mouse and cookie chain reaction again.
 Plus, some cabinets may have a four-to-six-week lead time for delivery.
 One wrong measurement can set you back months.

 Keep in mind that your cabinets might not be good candidates for repainting or staining.

 “People think they can just go ahead and get the old paint off and sand and restain,” Maykut says.
 “But once they strip the paint, they find out the door is plywood and they can’t sand it because they’re sanding into the plies of the cabinet and they don’t have a finished cabinet to work with anymore.”

 Whether you’re swapping out cabinets or putting in a new toilet, there are some projects that get out of hand.
-If that DIY project has turned into an SOS, give the Sears Blue Service Crew a call at 1-888-565-4048.
+If that DIY project has turned into an SOS, /#scheduler.
 It’s always better to nip a disaster in the bud — before it gets out of control.